q&a page 16

 Also, regarding Borer, if someone is truly makpid on this, it is probably best to not separate the end that he will not be eating from the rest of the loaf, and rather remove the rest of the loaf from the end.

-For Halacha L'Ma'seh a rav should be consulted.
+For Halacha L'Ma'aseh a Rav should be consulted.

 775) Q: Is there a requirement to stand for Asher Yatzar?

-A: No, it is a Birchas Hashevach, and as such may be recited sitting or standing.
+A: It is a Birchas Hashevach, and as such M'Ikar Hadin may be recited sitting or standing.
+(See Pri Megadim, introduction to Hilchos Brachos, Os 18).

 775) Q: May women wear make-up on Tisha B'Av?
 What about deodorant and mouthwash?